l2nguyen/SuSoAPI/README.md

 * [get_asgmts_list](get_asgmts_list.R): Returns all the assignments on the server for a version of a questionnaire.
 [How to use.](help/get_asgmts_list.md)
 * [archive_asgmts](archive_asgmts.R): Archive assignments.
 [How to use](help/archive_asgmts.md)
 * [get_supers](get_supers.R): Returns information about all the supervisors on the server.
 Due to current limitations of the API, only supervisors that are not archived/locked will appear in the data.
 * [get_interviewers](get_interviewers.R): Returns information about all the interviewers for specified supervisors.
 Due to current limitations of the API, only interviewers that are not archived/locked will appear in the data.
+[How to use](help/get_supers.md)

 ## Getting Started
 ### Prerequisites